rackerlabs/docs-cloud-monitoring/api-docs/api-reference/methods/post-test-a-check.rst

 This operation causes Rackspace Cloud Monitoring to attempt to run the check on the specified monitoring zones and return the results.
-This operation allows you to test the check parameters in a single step before the check is actually created in the system.
+This operation enables you to test the check parameters in a single step before the check is actually created in the system.

 .. note::